Chapter 5 here ... Chapter 7 here

 She ignored that and brought out little bits and pieces for his comfort while he just gazed at her, not knowing in the least how to respond.
 ‘I’m overwhelmed,’ he said quietly.

 ‘Right,’ she said, taking things to the kitchen, ‘I don’t have a lot of time now but I’m free at 16:30.
 Are you?’
-She caught his hesitation and asked, ‘Did I say anything wrong?’
+She caught his hesitation and asked, ‘Did I say something wrong?’

 ‘If there are issues, you very much need to tell me.’